 When you post a message on the forums and include the @ symbol before a person's username, it will send that person a notification about your message, alerting them that they have been "mentioned".

 If you write a message on the forums like this:

 The message will post publicly on the forums as normal, and it will also send a private notification to user "john123" telling him he was mentioned by you, and will provide john123 a direct link to your message.

 Use the @mention feature any time you want to make sure a particular member sees one of your posts.

 Typically you will use @mention many times while posting on the forums.
 As a shortcut, if you click the "Reply" or "Quote" buttons below

 someone's message it will automatically include the correct @mention text to mention that person in your text.

-The "Ignore List" is a feature to block messages from certain people or to hide specified forum discussions from your account.
+The "Block List" is a feature to block messages from certain people and to prevent them from seeing your posts.